- Hiking In Tenerife – An Off-Season Adventure Trip

 The abundant shadow in the laurel forest makes hiking here a pleasant experience.

 For the first hour of the hike, we descended in the shadow of the dense laurel trees.
 This part of the hike is mainly downhill thus being a real joy.
 The laurel forest has overgrown with humid-loving ferns and mosses.
-It gives a very special mystical feeling that reminded me cloud forests in Costa Rica.
+It gives a very special mystical feeling that reminded me of cloud forests in Costa Rica.

 Lush Green Valleys